Faisaul/casino-unemployment-panel-analysis/README.md

 ## Replication

-This repository contains the complete Stata workflow used in the analysis.
+This repository contains the complete Stata workflow used throughout the analysis.

-Some raw datasets are publicly available but are **not redistributed** in this repository due to licensing and data source requirements.
-The analysis can be replicated by obtaining the original datasets from:
+The raw datasets are **not redistributed** because they originate from publicly available external sources.
+The project can be replicated by obtaining the original data from:

-- Bureau of Labor Statistics (LAUS)
+- U.S. Bureau of Labor Statistics (Local Area Unemployment Statistics)
 - Public casino opening records

 ---

 ## Research Paper

-The complete paper is available in this repository:
+The complete research paper is included in this repository.

-**📄 Casino_Openings_and_County_Labor_Markets.pdf**
+📄 **Casino_Openings_and_County_Labor_Markets.pdf**

 ---

-## Author
+## About

-**Faisal Mulla**

-Bachelor of Arts in Economics
-Michigan State University
+Created by **Faisal Mulla**, an Economics student at Michigan State University with research interests in:

-Research Interests:
 - Applied Econometrics
 - Labor Economics
 - Economic Development